 No Deposit Bonus

 A no deposit bonus is just that, a bonus you receive without having to first make a deposit.
-No deposit bonuses sometimes have a maximum cashout amount (it is after all, free money) and you will often find that if you win and wish to make a withdrawal that you first have to make a real money deposit – this is just to prove that you’re a real person, and to reduce fraud.
+No deposit bonuses sometimes have a maximum cashout amount and you will often find that if you win and wish to make a withdrawal that you first have to make a real money deposit – this is just to prove that you’re a real person, and to reduce fraud.
 Both of these conditions should be clearly stated in the terms and conditions of the bonus offer.
 If you are unsure of the terms, send an e-mail to the casino customer service and ask them for clarification.

-Once you’ve dipped your feet into the water of no deposit bonuses, the next step is a deposit bonuse.
+Once you’ve dipped your feet into the water of no deposit bonuses, the next step is a deposit bonus.
 A deposit bonus is awarded after making a qualifying deposit with your own money and, like the no deposit bonuses, will have terms and conditions attached.